Hallways Handbook

 Room and Community Upkeep

-Students are responsible for the cleaning of their rooms on a regular basis, as well as their private bathroom (if applicable).
-This includes removing trash to the appropriate receptacles.
 University Housing reserves the right to take corrective action, including cleaning the room and billing the resident. in situations that present a health or safety concern.
-However, in almost every situation, the first course of action will be to ask the resident(s) of the room to remedy the situation within 24 hours.
+Whenever possible, the first course of action will be to ask the resident(s) of the room to remedy the situation within 24 hours.

-Residents should also avoid placing furniture or other property within two feet of a room’s HVAC louver (vent).
+Residents should avoid placing furniture or other property within two feet of a room’s HVAC louver (vent).
 This exists to ensure proper air circulation within our communities.

 Vacuums may be available in your community; please check with your RA, ARHD, or RHD.